Why Quality Over Quantity Matters in Your Job Applications

-Tip: recruiters are interested in seeing relevant experience demonstrated within the last 3-5 years.
-On your resume, show relevant experience gained through professional work, volunteering, internships, formal or online educational training, certifications, and personal projects.
+Tip: Recruiters are interested in seeing relevant experience demonstrated within the last three to five years.
+On your resume, show relevant experience gained through professional work, volunteering, internships, formal or online educational training, certifications and personal projects.

 Optimize your resume for applicant tracking systems